MaayanLab/xalign/README.md

 ## Requirements

-The alignment algorithms require a minimum of around 5GB of memory.
-When downloading SRA files make sure there is sufficient available disk space. `xalign` is currently only working on `Linux` operating systems.
+The alignment algorithms require a minimum of around 5GB of memory to run.
+When downloading SRA files, make sure that there is sufficient available disk space. `xalign` is currently only working on `Linux` operating systems.

 ## Usage

 The recommended usage is `xalign.align_folder()` if there are multiple FASTQ files.
-Files can be aligned one by one, and gene level counts can be aggregated using the function `xalign.ensembl.agg_gene_counts()`
+These FASTQ files can be aligned one by one, and gene level counts can be aggregated using the function `xalign.ensembl.agg_gene_counts()`

 ### Align a single FASTQ file in single-read mode

-To align a single RNA-seq file we first download an example SRA file and save it in folder `data/example_1` relative to the working directory.
-The function `xalign.align_fastq()` will generate the required cDNA index from the Ensembl reference genome when the index is not already built. `result` is a dataframe with transcript ids, counts, and tpm.
+To align a single RNA-seq file we first download an example SRA file and save it in the folder `data/example_1` relative to the working directory.
+The function `xalign.align_fastq()` will generate the required cDNA index from the Ensembl reference genome when the index is not already built. `result` is a dataframe with transcript IDs, gene counts, and TPM.

-When alignment is run against a new species the initial setup will take a couple of minutes to built the index and create gene mapping files.
+When the alignment is run against a new species, the initial setup will take a few minutes to complete because building a new index and creating gene mapping files are required.

 ```python